Cold seep: Comparison with other communities

 Cold seeps and hydrothermal vents of deep oceans are communities that do not rely on photosynthesis for food and energy production.
 These systems are largely driven by chemosynthetic derived energy.
 Both systems share common characteristics such as the presence of reduced chemical compounds (H2S and hydrocarbonates), local hypoxia or even anoxia, a high abundance and metabolic activity of bacterial populations, and the production of autochthonous, organic material by chemoautotrophic bacteria.
-Both hydrothermal vents and cold seeps show regularly, highly increased levels of metazoan biomass in association with a low local diversity.
-This is explained through the presence of dense aggregations of foundation species and epizootic animals, living within these aggregations.
-Community-level comparisons reveal that vent, seep and organic-fall macrofauna are very distinct in terms of composition at the family level, although they share many dominant taxa among highly sulphidic habitats.
+Both hydrothermal vents and cold seeps show highly increased levels of metazoan biomass in association with a low local diversity.
+This is explained through the presence of dense aggregations of foundation species and epizoic animals living within these aggregations.
+Community-level comparisons reveal that vent, seep, and organic-fall macrofauna are very distinct in terms of composition at the family level, although they share many dominant taxa among highly sulphidic habitats.

-However, hydrothermal vents and cold seeps differ also in many ways.
-Compared to the more stable cold seeps, vents are characterized by locally high temperatures, strongly fluctuating temperatures, pH, sulfide and oxygen concentrations, often the absence of sediments, a relatively young age, and often unpredictable conditions, such as waxing and waning of vent fluids or volcanic eruptions.
+However, hydrothermal vents and cold seeps also differ in many ways.
+Compared to the more stable cold seeps, vents are characterized by locally-high temperatures, strongly fluctuating temperatures, pH, sulfide and oxygen concentrations, often the absence of sediments, a relatively young age, and often-unpredictable conditions, such as waxing and waning of vent fluids or volcanic eruptions.
 Unlike hydrothermal vents, which are volatile and ephemeral environments, cold seeps emit at a slow and dependable rate.
 Likely owing to the cooler temperatures and stability, many cold seep organisms are much longer-lived than those inhabiting hydrothermal vents.

 End of cold seep community

-Finally, as cold seeps become inactive, tubeworms also start to disappear, clearing the way for corals to settle on the now exposed carbonate substrate.
+Finally, as cold seeps become inactive, tubeworms also start to disappear, clearing the way for corals to settle on the now-exposed carbonate substrate.
 The corals do not rely on hydrocarbons seeping out of the seafloor.
 Studies on Lophelia pertusa suggest they derive their nutrition primarily from the ocean surface.
 Chemosynthesis plays only a very small role, if any, in their settlement and growth.
 While deepwater corals do not seem to be chemosynthesis-based organisms, the chemosynthetic organisms that come before them enable the corals' existence.
 This hypothesis about establishment of deep water coral reefs is called hydraulic theory.